Topics Covered in this Blog:

 Pulmonary embolism is a medical emergency that requires immediate treatment.
 If you are experiencing symptoms, call 911 or head to the nearest emergency room.

-How to Reduce Your Risk for Blood Clot in Leg
+How to Reduce Your Risk for Blood Clots in the Leg

 - Avoid long periods of standing or sitting